Frequently Asked Questions

 I am a native Spanish speaker; can I opt-out of taking a year of college-level Spanish?

 Yes, a Spanish placement exam can be taken at your local community college or at a four-year university.
-If you place in intermediate Spanish, it will satisfy our Spanish prerequisite requirement.
+If you place into intermediate Spanish, it will satisfy our Spanish prerequisite requirement.
 Be sure to turn in your placement exam results along with your Supplemental Application.
 Letters and placement exam results must be sent from the school to our program.

-I took four years of high school Spanish, does that count?
+I took four years of high school Spanish.
+Does that count?